Fin whale: Feeding

-In the North Atlantic, they prey on euphausiids in the genera Meganyctiphanes, Thysanoessa and Nyctiphanes and small schooling fish (e.g. the genera Clupea, Mallotus, and Ammodytes).
+In the North Atlantic, they prey on euphausiids in the genera Meganyctiphanes, Thysanoessa and Nyctiphanes and small schooling fish in the genera Clupea, Mallotus, and Ammodytes.
 Of the 1,609 fin whale stomachs examined at the Hvalfjörður whaling station in southwestern Iceland from 1967 to 1989 (caught between June and September), 96% contained only krill, 2.5% krill and fish, 0.8% some fish remains, 0.7% capelin (M. villosus), and 0.1% sandeel (family Ammodytidae); a small proportion of (mainly juvenile) blue whiting (Micromesistius poutassou) were also found.
 Of the krill sampled between 1979 and 1989, the vast majority (over 99%) was northern krill (Meganyctiphanes norvegica); only one stomach contained Thysanoessa longicaudata.
-Off West Greenland, 75% of the fin whales caught between July and October had consumed krill (family Euphausiidae), 17% capelin (Mallotus) and 8% sand lance (Ammodytes sp.).
+Off West Greenland, 75% of the fin whales caught between July and October had consumed krill (family Euphausiidae), 17% capelin (Mallotus), and 8% sand lance (Ammodytes spp.).
+A study on the ecological niches of fin whales in Icelandic waters using stable isotopes showed that the fin whale has a strong overlap in diet and distribution with the blue whale and may compete with the humpback, sei, and minke whales for food.
 Off eastern Newfoundland, they chiefly feed on capelin, but also take small quantities of euphausiids (mostly T. raschii and T. inermis).
-In the Ligurian-Corsican-Provençal Basin in the Mediterranean Sea they make dives as deep as 470 m to feed on the euphausiid Meganyctiphanes norvegica, while off the island of Lampedusa, between Tunisia and Sicily, they have been observed in mid-winter feeding on surface swarms of the small euphausiid Nyctiphanes couchi.
+In the Ligurian-Corsican-Provençal Basin, in the Mediterranean Sea, they make dives as deep as 34–184 m to feed on the euphausiid Meganyctiphanes norvegica while, off the island of Lampedusa, between Tunisia and Sicily, they have been observed in midwinter feeding on surface swarms of the small euphausiid Nyctiphanes couchi.

 In the Southern Hemisphere, they feed almost exclusively on euphausiids (mainly the genera Euphausia and Thysanoessa), as well as taking small amounts of amphipods (e.g. Themisto gaudichaudii) and various species of fish.
 Of the more than 16,000 fin whales caught by the Japanese whaling fleet in the Southern Hemisphere between 1961 and 1965 that contained food in their stomachs, 99.4% fed on euphausiids, 0.5% on fish, and 0.1% on amphipods.
 In the Southern Ocean they mainly consume E. superba.

 The animal feeds by opening its jaws while swimming at some 11 km/h in one study, which causes it to engulf up to 70 m3 of water in one gulp.
 It then closes its jaws and pushes the water back out of its mouth through its baleen, which allows the water to leave while trapping the prey.
 An adult has between 262 and 473 baleen plates on each side of the mouth.
 Each plate is made of keratin that frays out into fine hairs on the ends inside the mouth near the tongue.
 Each plate can measure up to 76 cm in length and 30 cm in width.